junseok-kim-ca/Customer-Shopping-Analysis/README.md

 # Questions

-1. Which product do customers buy the most frequently?
+1. What is the most popular Item Category purchased by customers?
-2. What is the most common payment method used by customers?
+2. What is the average Purchase Amount (USD)?
-3. During which season do customers make the most purchases?
+3. Which payment option do customers prefer the most?

 * KPI
 4. What is our total revenue segmented by customer demographics, and season?